JWriter20/CaptchaKraken-cli/packages/core/README.md

 CaptchaKraken solves captchas using a two-stage approach:

 1. **Action Planning** (Ollama/OpenAI API) - An LLM analyzes the captcha to determine what action is needed
-2. **Attention-Based Targeting** (Transformers) - A local VLM processes the target, and we extract **actual attention weights** from the model's internal layers to find coordinates
+2. **Attention-Based Targeting** (Transformers) - A local VLM (Vision Language Model) processes the target to find precise coordinates using its internal pointing capabilities.

-This separates "what to do" from "where to do it", using real attention values (not prompting for coordinates).
+This separates "what to do" from "where to do it".

 ## Architecture